Counting Temporal Paths: Exact Algorithms for Temporal Path Counting

 Intuitively, the algorithm iterates over all possibilities for how a temporal $(s,z)$-path can traverse the vertex appearances in the timed feedback vertex set.
 Then, to calculate the number of ways to select path segments to connect the timed feedback vertex set elements visited by the path, we create an instance of \textsc{\#Weighted Multicoloured Independent Set on Chordal Graphs}.
 Note that, informally speaking, the path segments connecting the timed feedback vertex set elements are subpaths of the forest that remains after the timed feedback vertex set is removed from the input graph, hence they form an intersection model for a chordal graph.
 Since a temporal path cannot revisit vertices, the timed feedback vertex set elements cannot be connected by intersecting path segments, hence we are interested in independent sets in the chordal graph representing the path segments.
 Furthermore, for each pair of feedback vertex set elements visited consecutively by the temporal path, we need exactly one path segment to connect them; this is modelled by giving the path segments colours.

-We assume without loss of generality that in $\mathcal{G}$ there is only one time-edge incident to $s$ and that time-edge has label 1, and there is only one time-edge incident to $z$ and that time-edge has label $T$.
+We assume w.l.o.g.\ that in $\mathcal{G}$ there is only one time-edge incident to $s$ and that time-edge has label 1, and there is only one time-edge incident to $z$ and that time-edge has label $T$.
 If this is not the case, we can add two new vertices $s',z'$ to $\mathcal{G}$ and connect $s'$ to $s$ at time 1 and $z'$ to $z$ at time $T$ and the switch the names of $s,s'$ and $z,z'$, respectively.
-Formally, the algorithm performs the following steps. \begin{enumerate} \item Compute a minimum timed feedback vertex set $X$ of $\mathcal{G}$.
+Formally, the algorithm performs the following steps, we give a visualization in \cref{fig:tfvs}. \begin{enumerate} \item Compute a minimum timed feedback vertex set $X$ of $\mathcal{G}$.
 This can be done in $2^{\mathcal{O}(|X|)}\cdot|\mathcal{G}|^{\mathcal{O}(1)}$ time~\cite[Theorem~9]{CHMZ21}. \item Iterate over all possibilities for sets $O$, $I$ and $U$ such that $(O\cup I)\uplus U = X\cup\{(s,1),(z,T)\}$ (where $O$ and $I$ can intersect, but must both be disjoint from $U$).
 Slightly abusing terminology, we will refer to all triples $O$, $I$, $U$ with the mentioned property as partitions of $X\cup\{(s,1),(z,T)\}$.

 Intuitively, the sets $O$, $I$, and $U$ contain elements of the timed feedback vertex set $X$ that are outgoing, incoming, or ``unused'' (that is, neither incoming nor outgoing) vertex appearances, respectively, in the temporal paths currently under considerations.
 The ordering $<_{O\cup I}$ specifies in which order the vertex appearances shall be visited by the temporal paths. \item For each partition and each ordering $<_{O\cup I}$ over $O\cup I$, create an instance of \textsc{\#Weighted Multicoloured Independent Set on Chordal Graphs} and solve it using \cref{prop:iscount}.
 Let $W_{<_{O\cup I}}$ denote the computed value. \item Output $\sum_{(O\cup I)\uplus U=X,<_{O\cup I}}W_{<_{O\cup I}}$. \end{enumerate}